DoubleCouponDay/Chunkus/README.md

-Install docker and docker compose (for the release build)
+Install docker and docker compose for testing the production build.

 ---